nervosnetwork/muta-sdk-js/README.md

 # Muta SDK

 The JS/TS SDK for [Muta](https://github.com/nervosnetwork/muta)(a High performance Blockchain framework).
 Allow you to interact with Muta node's GraphQL service.

 ## Modules

-This is a root organized into monorepo mode, which is composed of the following modules
+The repo root which organized via monorepo mode, that composed of the following modules

-- [muta-sdk](./packages/muta-sdk) - the all-in-one packages to interact with Muta
+- [muta-sdk](./packages/muta-sdk) - the all-in-one package to interact with Muta
 - [@mutajs/client](./packages/muta-client) - wrap the GraphQL interface like RPC
 - [@mutajs/client-raw](./packages/muta-client-raw) - wrap the raw Muta GraphQL
 - [@mutajs/account](./packages/muta-account) - account system for Muta